2023 TCR Australia Touring Car Series

-The 2023 TCR Australia Series (known for sponsorship reasons as the 2023 Supercheap Auto TCR Australia Series) will be the fourth season of the TCR Australia Touring Car Series.
-The series will run as part of SpeedSeries.
-It will also feature two rounds of the TCR World Tour.
+The 2023 TCR Australia Series (known for sponsorship reasons as the 2023 Supercheap Auto TCR Australia Series) was the fourth season of the TCR Australia Touring Car Series.
+The series ran as part of SpeedSeries and featured two rounds as part of TCR World Tour.

+The series was won by Josh Buchan in a Hyundai Elantra N TCR.

 Calendar

-Teams and Drivers
+Entry list

 The following teams and drivers are under contract to compete in the 2023 championship.
-Car numbers are presumed to carry over from 2022 unless otherwise stated.
 Kumho is the new official tire supplier.